 In order to meet future requirements and ensure that payments can continue to take place safely and efficiently, the Riksbank added a new service, INST, to the existing RIX system in May 2022.
 This new service will enable payments to be settled between banks in real time, round-the-clock and all year round in central bank money.
 The service is based on the Eurosystem's TARGET Instant Payment Settlement (TIPS) platform.
 Work is currently under way to transfer Swish payments from BiR to RIX-INST.
-This is expected to be completed before summer 2023.
+This is expected to be completed in early 2024.

 Apart from the companies mentioned above, there exist a whole series of companies offering services related to transactions between accounts.
 You can read more about these in the publication “The Swedish retail payment market”.